 SF Beer Week (February)

 This festival showcases San Francisco's craft beer scene with hundreds of events over 10 days each February.
-Lager-loving expats will be in beer heaven, but even those who don’t know the difference between pale ale and dunkel will find something to delight in.
-Festival-goers can also enjoy gourmet events that sample some of the best food in San Francisco, meet the best brewers in the Bay Area, and can even attend home brewing demonstrations.
+Brew-loving newcomers will be in beer heaven, but even those who don’t know the difference between pale ale and dunkel will find something to delight in.
+Festival-goers can also enjoy gourmet events that sample some of the best food in San Francisco, meet the best brewers in the Bay Area, and can even attend home-1brewing demonstrations.

 San Francisco International Film Festival (April)

 The longest-running film festival in the US, the San Francisco International Film Festival hosts around 200 films from 50 countries each year.
 Attendees get to enjoy some of the best new films from around the globe in an exciting setting.